turbot/steampipe-docs/docs/cloud/integrations/duckdb.md

 ---
 ## Connect to Steampipe Cloud from DuckDB

-[DuckDB](https://duckdb.org/) is a free open-source, high-performance analytical SQL database system designed to handle large data sets efficiently.
+[DuckDB](https://duckdb.org/) is a free open-source, analytical SQL database system.

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including DuckDB -- can connect to.